Calculate emissions

 This ensures the necessary transparency with regard to climate-damaging emissions in tourism and provides a solid foundation for projects and measures to reduce emissions.

-Publicly and transparently presented, the climate footprint serves to identify more climate-friendly travel products, enabling travel advisors to provide more targeted advice and consumers to make more climate-conscious travel decisions.
+Publicly and transparently presented, the climate footprint serves to identify lower-emission travel products, enabling travel advisors to provide more targeted advice and consumers to make more climate-conscious travel decisions.

 Calculate the climate footprint of your trip

-Free access will we granted by registration.
-Please send an e-mail to: info@klimalink.orgIf you have already registered you can access the B2B Frontend here.
+For the tourism industry we give free access to interested parties to our B2B Frontend to calculate emissions.
+Access will be granted by registration.
+Please send an e-mail to: info@klimalink.orgIf you have already registered you can access the B2B Frontend via our member login (at the very top on the left).

 Our calculation standards